Perfected for 2022!

 Lets start by saying the routes of the event are part of a 500+mile trail system that gets groomed by the state.
-It's a multi million dollar program and there are big pistenbully groomers that go out each evening to groom trail.
+It's a multi million dollar program and there are big PistenBully groomers that go out each evening to groom trail.
 There is no set schedule as it depends on snow fall and trail usage on where they might go.
 Some trails get more regular trail grooming over others.
 The "trails" are the same as the Forest Service "roads" and the grooming is as wide as the road.

-I've spent years building relationships and donate money (Thanks to Fat Pursuit!) to the Fremont County PArks and Rec that heads this program up.
+I've spent years building relationships and donate money (Thanks to Fat Pursuit!) to the Fremont County Parks and Rec that heads this program up.
 I put in my trail grooming requests for event weekend and have a finger on the pulse of mostly what is, has been, and will be groomed prior to the Fat Pursuit.

 This area gets a lot of snow and wind that can literally shut the trail down to a snail's pace within a handful of hours.
 Ask veterans, they know.
-As a event organization we do everything we can to keep the trail "open" and keep people moving.
+As an event organization we do everything we can to keep the trail "open" and keep people moving.
 We have learned a lot over the years and have tried all sorts of techniques to deal with unridable trails.
 Some were better than others.
-And then we found/used a tool that literally saved the event one year.
+And then we found a tool that literally saved the event one year.
 This implement can blow a foot+ of snow off trail and get down to the existing firm service allowing a biker to start pedaling again.

 After that year so many people were thankful for that implement, gave it a name, and said WOW that thing is amazing.
 So, we crowd funded and bought our own.

 Hence, I know give the "Trail Almost Guarantee," meaning "We will do everything we can within our power with our equipment and our incredible volunteers and their equipment to give everyone the best surface of trail possible."